djalbat/occam-parsers/README.md

                                                                   |            |            |
                                                             P[unassigned] =[special] >Q[unassigned]

-Mappings to missing nodes will result in the corresponding node, and all its child nodes, being completely absent from the parse tree.
-Transparent nodes are ignored, with their child nodes being effectively moved up to replace them:
+Mappings to the `MissingNode` class, for example, will result in the corresponding node and all its child nodes being removed from the parse tree.
+Mappings to the `TransparentNode` class similarly results in the corresponding node being removed from the parse tree, however the child nodes remain and are effectively moved up to replace the removed node.
+The implementation is straightforward:

     class TransparentNode extends NonTerminalNode {
       static fromNodes(nodes, productionName) {